aiqswu/homepage/_pages/about.md

   - /about.html
 ---

 I am an Associate Professor *(pending formal appointment)* at the School of Computer Science and Artificial Intelligence, Zhengzhou University (ZZU).
 I will receive my Ph.D. degree in Software Engineering from Zhengzhou University in 2026, supervised by *Academic Guoliang Chen* and *Prof. Yafei Li*.
-In 2024, I was supported by the China Association for Science and Technology Young Talent Support Program for Doctoral Students.
+In 2024, I was supported by the *China Association for Science and Technology Young Talent Support Program for Doctoral Students*.
 I have published more than 10 research papers in international journals/conferences, including *IEEE TKDE*, *IEEE TMC*, *IEEE TITS*, *IEEE ICDE*, *PVLDB*, *IJCAI*, and *ACM CIKM*.
 I also serve as a regular reviewer for journals such as *IEEE TKDE* and *IEEE TMC*, and conferences including *ICDE*, *SIGKDD*, *IJCAI*, and *AAAI*.

 # **Research Interests**